Vegetable-SYC/fnk0058-docs/docs/source/fnk0058/codes/Python/3_LED_Bar.rst

     start: initial value, from which the for loop starts counting.
 The default initial value is 0.
 For example, range(5) equals to range(0, 5).

     end: the value with which the function ends.
-For loop counts till it arrives at this value, but this value isn’t included in the counting.
+For loop counts till it arrives at this value, but this value isn't included in the counting.

     num: Num is automatically added each time to the data.
 The default value is 1.